slateci/slateci.github.io/_posts/2020-04-16-jupyterlab-and-condor.md

 <!--end_excerpt-->

-First, let’s go through the installation of the HTCondor Pool.
+First, let’s go through the installation of an HTCondor Pool.
 Later, we'll show how you can deploy an instance of JupyterLab on the SLATE platform and submit condor jobs directly from there.
 The following steps and instructions assume that you have already signed up to use SLATE and installed the SLATE client on your environment.
 If you don't have that ready, you can do so by following the instructions on [The SLATE Homepage] (https://portal.slateci.io/slate_console)

 ## Deploy HTCondor Pool